-Pentacene dimers bridged by a phenylene at ortho and meta positions [denoted as o-(Pc)2 and m-(Pc)2] were synthesized to examine intramolecular orientation-dependent multiexciton dynamics, especially focusing on the singlet fission (SF) and recombination from correlated triplet pairs (TT).
+Pentacene dimers bridged by a phenylene at ortho and meta positions [denoted as o-(Pc)2 and m-(Pc)2] were synthesized to examine intramolecular orientation-dependent multiexciton dynamics, especially focusing on singlet fission (SF) and recombination from correlated triplet pairs [(TT)].
 Absorption and electrochemical measurements indicated strong intramolecular couplings of o-(Pc)2 relative to m-(Pc)2.
-Femtosecond and nanosecond transient absorption measurements successfully demonstrated the efficient SF in both dimers.
+Femtosecond and nanosecond TA measurements successfully demonstrated efficient SF in both dimers.
 In contrast, the dissociation process from the (TT) to the individual triplets [(2 × T)] was clearly observed in m-(Pc)2, which is in sharp contrast to a major recombination process in o-(Pc)2.
-Time-resolved electron spin resonance (TR-ESR) measurements demonstrated that the recombination and the dissociation proceed from quintet state of 5(TT) in m-(Pc)2.
-Rate constant of the SF was two orders of magnitude greater in o-(Pc)2 than that in m-(Pc)2 and were rationalized by enhanced electronic coupling between adjacent HOMOs of the Pc units.
+Time-resolved electron spin resonance (TR-ESR) measurements demonstrated that the recombination and dissociation proceed from the quintet state of 5(TT) in m-(Pc)2.
+The rate constant of the SF was 2 orders of magnitude greater in o-(Pc)2 than that in m-(Pc)2 and was rationalized by enhanced electronic coupling between adjacent HOMOs of the Pc units.

 ASJC Scopus subject areas

 - Physical and Theoretical Chemistry